 Resoptima announced November 17 2022 a joint project with the support of the Research Council of Norway.
 The partnership includes Norwegian operators Aker BP and Sval Energi and the independent research institute NORCE.
 The foundation for the project is Resoptima’s suite of reservoir modelling and reservoir management technologies, and the goal is to develop innovative solutions specifically to help reduce CO2 emissions associated with oil and gas asset development and production activities.

 Drilling activities are necessary for the discovery, appraisal, development and sustained production of oil and gas fields around the world, and these activities involve large amounts of energy to drive the perforation and completion of wells extending many kilometers into the ground.
-Once a field is producing, it often requires the injection of water to sweep out the oil, which again necessitates the drilling of additional wells known as injectors, and the pumping at very high pressures of large amounts of fluids.
+Once a field is producing, it often requires the injection of water to sweep out the oil, which again necessitates the drilling of injector wells, and the pumping at very high pressures of large amounts of fluids.
 This in turn requires significant power generation close to the field.
 Water is also a concern during production, sooner or later the oil being produced is mixed with some of the water that underlies the oil, or with water injected for pressure support.
 This water reduces the economic value of the production activity, and requires energy-consuming systems to separate it from the oil at the surface and clean it prior to disposal.
 Minimizing the water associated with production is again a way of reducing the need for power-generation at the surface.
 Resoptima technologies can help model and therefore anticipate the mixing of water in the oil, allowing the operator to adjust the production systems to control the amounts.

 The main goal of this project is therefore to establish algorithms to enhance oil production while minimizing CO2 emissions.
 This will be achieved primarily by: